thingsboard/thingsboard-client-sdk/README.md

 ### Custom Logger Instance

 When using the `ThingsBoard` class instance, the class used to print internal warning messages is not hard coded, but instead the `ThingsBoard` class expects the template argument to a `Logger` implementation.
-See **Enabling internal debug messages** above if the logger should also receive debug messages.
+See the [Enabling internal debug messages](https://github.com/thingsboard/thingsboard-client-sdk?tab=readme-ov-file#enabling-internal-debug-messages) section if the logger should also receive debug messages.

 Thanks to it being a `template` parameters it allows an arbitrary implementation, meaning the underlying Logger client can be whatever the user decides, so it can for example be used to print the messages onto a serial card instead of the serial console.